Previous | Feedback | Part One of Conditional Formatting |

 You could use the formatting to change the font colour to white, thereby hiding any error from the user.

-(3) Colouring a balanced scorecard with traffic light indicators
+(3) Colouring a balanced scorecard with traffic light indicators (method 1)

-Balanced scorecards are a popular management reporting tool and will invariably created on an Excel spreadsheet.
+Balanced scorecards are a popular management reporting tool and will invariably be created in an Excel spreadsheet.
 They show a series of important figures and ratios which give a quick snapshot of the performance of a business.
 Typically they incorporate colours to show whether a figure is good (green), borderline (yellow) or bad (red).

 Conditional formatting can be used to set the background colors of cells, thereby providing a dynamic indicator.

-Formulae have been entered in column P, dividing the Actual by the Target except in cell P21 where the formula is reversed.
+Formulas have been entered in column P, dividing the Actual by the Target except in cell P21 where the formula is reversed.
 It depends on whether it is a good or bad thing for the Actual to exceed the Target.

 Click here for details about calculations which depend on the colour of cells.